i4oc/i4oc.github.io/README.md

 ## How to be involved

+Starting from 3rd June 2022 all the members of Crossref cannot limit the distribution of their references.
+All the members that previously had limited or closed references have now been set to open.
+This means that all the currently deposited references in Crossref are now treated as open metadata.

-A publisher, that is a participant in the Crossref Cited-by service, will be listed in those participating to I4OC if it is compliant with all the following points:
+A publisher, that is a participant in the Crossref Cited-by service, will be listed in those participating to I4OC if it has at least one deposited article with references.

-1. Be listed at https://www.crossref.org/reports/members-with-open-references/, which means the publisher is releasing all or part of its citations as open material via Crossref;
-2. The percentage of articles with references deposited in Crossref included in the limited and closed datasets must be lesser than the 20% of the total amount of articles with references deposited;
-3. It is depositing 'current references' (see the table at point 1, column 5 greater than 0 and column 7 set to "true") or it is willing to deposite 'current references' (column 7 set to "true") and it is depositing 'backfile references' (column 4 greater than 0 and column 6 set to "true").
+You can read the dedicated blog post explaining the new membership terms of Crossref at https://www.crossref.org/blog/amendments-to-membership-terms-to-open-reference-distribution-and-include-uk-jurisdiction/

 ## License